 Many of Karkowski’s subsequent orchestra and band pieces still wait to be discovered and interpreted anew (this is also true for the opera adaptation of Dostoyevsky’s The Idiot).
-Thanks to his charisma, consistency and originality he gained a lot of friends and fans; an impressive collection of hommeages gathered in the album NO BULLSHIT and in tributes on the Shooting the Bullshit blog prove it undoubtedly.
+Thanks to his charisma, consistency, and originality he gained a lot of friends and fans; an impressive collection of homages gathered in the album NO BULLSHIT and in tributes on the Shooting the Bullshit blog prove it without a doubt.

 Originally written in Polish by Jan Topolski, July 2017, translated by NC